 It’s not like it’s a big deal – actually the whole beauty of the Bullet Journal is that you can use it in any way you want.

 BUT!
 It did make me realize that I wasn’t using this amazing tool to its fullest.
 For me, it became just one more thing to fill out at the end of the day, like a habit tracker if you will.

 Until one day I was thinking about a friend of mine and how it can be difficult to talk to that friend sometimes because everything and everything annoys her.
-There is always something wrong about things around her.
+There is always something wrong with things around her.